MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/api/using-addons-api.md

 1. Update your authentication workflows, if needed.

-1. Re-configure any existing Continuous Integration (CI) or Continuous Deployment (CD) pipelines that might be impacted by any changes to the API key, such as if you're changing from using v1 of this REST API, which uses access tokens instead of API keys.
+1. Re-configure any continuous integration/continuous delivery (CI/CD) pipelines that might be impacted by any changes to the API key, such as if you're changing from using v1 of this REST API, which uses access tokens instead of API keys.

 1. When you use a REST endpoint, specify the ClientID and API key in the request header.
 Details are in [Using the API endpoints](#using-the-api-endpoints), below.